jupsonator/jupsonator/README.md

-## Hello there 👋
+### Hi there 👋

-My name is Justin, and I am a masters student studying statistics at Imperial College London.
+My name is Justin, and I am a masters student studying statistics at [Imperial College London](https://www.imperial.ac.uk/).